PeeperLab/CopywriteR/README.md

 CopywriteR relies on the off-target sequence read count, which in our hands is roughly 10% of the total amount of reads.
 You can find the relevant numbers in the log-file.
-Since the sequence reads are normally not required, a number of pipelines filter for or deplete sequence reads that off-target.
+Since the sequence reads are normally not required, a number of pipelines filter for or deplete sequence reads that are off-target.
 We recommend using the unprocessed .bam files to prevent discarding data for CopywriteR.

 In addition to the above, we have never tested CopywriteR on sequence data upon